 Anyhow.
 After a number of custom modifications to the WordPress installer files, server tweaks, and who knows what else, I managed to get most of the major versions of WordPress up and running!
 Here’s the evolution of WordPress UI:

-TL;DR: Would you rather see a quick video instead of going through the individual interface panels below?
+TL;DR: Would you rather see a quick video?
 Suit yourself:

 Release post.
 This is where it all started.
 Not much going on yet, though.

 Release post.
 Permalinks, multiple categories, comment moderation, all that and more we got in WordPress 1.0.

 - Wix Tutorial: A Step-by-Step Guide for Beginners on How to Use Wix

 - Progressive Web Apps (PWAs): A Beginner’s Guide for 2020